PeerHan/GJL/README.md

 * The Python files are thoroughly documented and include a docstring so that explanations can quickly be displayed within the notebook.
 * The notebooks contain additional information about the goals of each notebook.
 * The documentation language of the notebooks/Python files is English, since, in accordance with many conventions, English variable names are used, ensuring linguistic consistency of the Python code.

+## Docs
+The folder docs contains documents such as :
+* Questionnaire used for evaluation
+* Poster/Presentation/Documentation as deliverables for the project
+* Project Proposal as requirement for the project